chenliu2345/AIDA-Final-project-001/README.md

 ## Data

-The training data consists of used car listings scraped from Kijiji Alberta over approximately 5 weeks (~18,000 records).
+The training data consists of 18,000+ used car listings collected from the Alberta market over approximately 5 weeks.
 The raw CSV is not included in this repository.
 The dataset covers 53 Alberta cities and includes vehicle attributes such as year, make, model, trim, kilometres, condition, transmission, drivetrain, body style, colour, and seats.

 ---